mattjcurry/Presentations/Concourse/concourse.md

   - Integration Tests for Ops Manager API breaking changes
 - Manage, release and deploy our own fork of concourse
     - Added proxy support

 ---

+> If we reduce batch sizes by half, we also reduce by half the time it will take to process a batch.
+That means we reduce queue and wait by half as well.
+Reduce those by half, and we reduce by about half the total time parts spend in the plant.
+Reduce the time parts spend in the plant and our total lead time condenses.
+And with faster turn-around on orders, customers get their orders faster.
+-- Eliyahu M. Goldratt, The Goal

+---